analogdevicesinc/doctools/docs/docs_guidelines/roles.rst

 Git
 +++

-The Git role allows to create links to the Git repository with a shorter syntax.
+The Git role allows creating links to the Git repository with a shorter syntax.
 The role syntax is :code:`:git-repo:\`text <type+branch:path>\``, for example:

 * :code:`:git-hdl:\`main:docs/user_guide/docs_guidelines.rst\``